janani225/Word-count/README.md

 Finding the given length of the words by using len() fuction.

 ### Step 6:
-Calling the function and [rinting the number of words.
+Calling the function and Printing the number of words.

 ## PROGRAM:
 ```